AlexG935/odin-recipes/README.md

 # odin-recipes
-Recipes project for The Odin Project.
-Using JavaScript to create a short recipe list containing 3 of my favorite recipes.
+The Odin Project's lesson "Project: Recipes".
+Using JavaScript to create a recipe site that contains 3 of my favorite recipes.